gabeharvey/regex-tutorial/Develop/gist-template.md

 ### OR Operator

-`|` is an example of the OR operator in our Hex Value Regex.
+`|` is an example of the OR operator in our code snippet.
 This signifies that our expression must include either `{6}` 6 hexadecimal characters OR `{3}` 3 hexadecimal characters in the following character classes which will be explained below.

 `abcdef` OR `abc` would both satisfy our regex criteria.

 ### Character Classes

+`[a-f0-9]` are our character classes in our code snippet.
+This signifies that charcters must be a-f or 0-9.
+Here are some examples that will satisfy our regex criteria:

+`b12345` OR `c67`

+Here are some examples that would be INCORRECT or INVALID:

+`%55555` OR `66*` as these groups include character classes that were not included in code snippet criteria.

 ### Flags